Kevin Barry: Early life

-Kevin Barry was born on 20 January 1902, at 8 Fleet Street, Dublin, to Thomas and Mary (née Dowling) Barry.
+Kevin Gerard Barry was born on 20 January 1902, at 8 Fleet Street, Dublin, to Thomas and Mary (née Dowling) Barry.
 The fourth of seven children, two boys and five girls, Kevin was baptised in St Andrew's Church, Westland Row.
 His father, Thomas Barry Sr., ran a prosperous dairy business in Dublin based at Fleet Street and supported by the output of the family's farm at Tombeagh, Hacketstown, County Carlow.
-Thomas Barry Sr. died of heart disease on 8 February 1908, at the age of 56, when Kevin was six years old.
+Barry Sr. died of heart disease on 8 February 1908, at the age of 56, when Kevin was six years old.

-Kevin Barry's mother, the former Mary Dowling, came from Drumguin, County Carlow, and, upon the death of her husband, moved the family to the farm at Tombeagh while retaining the family's townhouse on Fleet Street.
+Barry's mother, the former Mary Dowling, came from Drumguin, County Carlow, and, upon the death of her husband, moved the family to the farm at Tombeagh while retaining the family's townhouse on Fleet Street.
 As a child he went to the National School in Rathvilly.
 In 1915 he was sent to live in Dublin and attended the O'Connell Schools for three months, before enrolling in the Preparatory Grade at St Mary's College, Rathmines, in September 1915.
 He remained at that school until 31 May 1916 when it was closed by its clerical sponsors.

 During this period he was undoubtedly affected by the events in April of the Easter Rising.
-In the same period at St. Mary's he also attended a commemoration concert for the Manchester Martyrs, who were hanged in England in 1867.
+In the same period at St. Mary's, he also attended a commemoration concert for the Manchester Martyrs, who were hanged in England in 1867.
 These events served to incite his nascent nationalism to the extent that he expressed his desire to join Constance Markievicz's Fianna Éireann.
 His family attempted to dissuade him, but one sister later expressed the belief that he joined.
+Barry's sister Kathleen was a committed Irish Republican and member of the women's paramilitary organisation Cumann na mBan.
+In 1922 she was sent to the US on a fund-raising tour.
+She took part in the Irish Civil War and was imprisoned by Irish Free State forces in Cork where she went on hunger strike.